crittermike/personal-blog/src/pages/ramblings/working-with-me.md

 - I'm good at staying positive but realistic.
 - I'm good at seeing the big picture.
 - I'm good at staying organized and responsive.
-- I'm good at making tough decisions and communicating them.

 ## What I need help with

 - I'm not a great programmer.
 You are likely a better programmer than me.
+- I'm not good at saying things that I know will upset people.
+- I'm not much of a traveler - I avoid it as much as possible.
 - I'm not good at making sure the details are present and correct (edge cases, missing automated tests, proper documentation, etc.)
-- I'm not good at telling people no, especially people I don't know very well.
-- I'm not good at traveling - I avoid it as much as possible.

 ## My questions for you